datacarpentry/image-processing/_episodes/07-thresholding.md

 > [the _Image Representation in skimage_ episode]({{ page.root}}{% link _episodes/03-skimage-images.md %}).
 {: .callout}

-We can now apply the `binary_mask` to the original colored image as we have learned in [the _Drawing and Bitwise Operations_ episode]({{page.root}}{% link _episodes/04-drawing.md %}).
+We can now apply the `binary_mask` to the original coloured image as we have learned in [the _Drawing and Bitwise Operations_ episode]({{page.root}}{% link _episodes/04-drawing.md %}).
-What we are left with is only the colored shapes from the original.
+What we are left with is only the coloured shapes from the original.

 ~~~
 # use the binary_mask to select the "interesting" part of the image